hsushenon/rayBlog/content/pages/movies.md

 - English Vinglish
 - Dum Laga Ke Haisa
 - Big Sick
+- Knife Out 1
+- Death at a Funeral
 - Andadhun
 - Revenant
 - Eye in the Sky